Skip to Main Content

 The Zeno Martin Equitation Arena was dedicated in 1976 in memory of Zeno Martin, who established the program and was so supportive of it from the very beginning.
 The arena was the result of gifts by a number of businesses, foundations and individuals.

 In an article printed in The Herald on February 28, 1986, it appears that the equestrian program was suffering the effects of waning interest and rising prices.
 In 1983, President Weems had revised the program, eliminating the travel and other expenses involved in participating in horse shows around the state, even it only involved a few students.
-According to the article, the program still taught three levels of the basic fundamentals of horsemanship in beginners, intermediate and advanced classes.
-But according to Luke Huggins, the full-time riding instructor and stable caretaker, the program at this point was no longer competitive, but was strictly recreational.
+While the program still taught three levels of the basic fundamentals of horsemanship in beginners, intermediate and advanced classes, according to Luke Huggins, the full-time riding instructor and stable caretaker, the program at this point was no longer competitive, but was strictly recreational.

 In 1987, the newspaper encouraged students to take part in riding classes, but the program continued to decline.
 The last year that students could board horses on campus was 1988.
 The last catalog to list on-campus equitation classes was the summer of 1989.
 Thereafter the campus-owned horses were sold or given away and the barn became home to the maintenance department.
 Until the 1998-99 academic year, students could register for equitation classes at nearby off-campus stables, and then the 50+ year program ended completely at Meredith College.